Instacash-app/test/game-02/readme.md

 For backstage passes I simply check if the item's name starts with 'Backstage passes to '.
 This might not be all-encompassing, but still would allow for some format of new backstage passes to be created.

 Aged Brie I decided to leave as is, checking the name for detection.
-I suppose eventually (if that is the criteria), a similar change to the one for backstage passes could be added to detect Aged items.
+I suppose eventually (if such is the criteria), a similar change to the one for backstage passes could be added to detect Aged items.

 ### For normal and conjured items
-Normal (as in, no special case) items are the only ones affected by the 'Conjured' typing.
+Generic (as in, no special case) items are the only ones currently affected by the 'Conjured' typing.
 Aged Brie doesnt decrease in quality, backstage passes increase until it turns 0, legendary items never change.
-So the doubled rate of decrease, affects only normal ones.
-For this I decided to convert the conditions isDegraded (if quality is 0) and isConjured into values (1 or 2).
-This allows me to pass them to the decreaseQuality() method.
-Each of them doubles the rate of decrement, so if both are active, instead of 1, we decrease 1 * 2 * 2, if only one, 1 * 1* 2, if none then 1 * 1 * 1 as normal.
+However I assumed that in the future, we could have new types (e.g.: Rare but not quite legendary) that do have a decrease in quality and are therefore affected by the 'Conjured' word, and decided against making Conjured items its own type, rather a possible characterisitic of any time that could be affected by it, which again, its only Generic ones for now.